dicekeys/dicekeys-android/extra.md

 The DiceKeys app enables mutually-distrusting applications to derive keys and other secrets from the user's DiceKey without actually seeing the DiceKey.

-Your applications can communicate with the DiceKeys app via the [DiceKeysApiClient].
+Your applications can communicate with the DiceKeys app via the [DiceKeysIntentApiClient].
 You can ask the DiceKeys app to derive cryptographic keys seeded by the user's DiceKey, to perform cryptographic operations using the derived keys, and to give those keys to your application if it is authorized to receive them.